Kayaking, Sailing, Fishing and more...

 Kayaking and Canoes

 Kayaking is one of the most popular forms of water recreation at Falls Creek and gives great options to explore the farther banks and shorelines.
-Make sure you bring your lifejacket or PFD – there are no lifesaving services outside of summer weekends and the lake becomes deep once you venture out.
+Make sure you bring your lifejacket or PFD – there are no lifesaving services and the lake becomes deep once you venture out.

 Rocky Valley Lake is abundant with brown and rainbow trout, and you might get lucky to find a chinook salmon or two.
 The best fishing is by boating to the middle of the lake, but you can definitely get a nibble or two from the shoreline.
 Fly fishing is best at the close-by Pretty Valley Lake, found driving or riding Pretty Valley Road toward Mt McKay.